Basics

 Unfortunately, we cannot easily guess how many clusters will be generated

 by this method.
-At a first glance, it would seem that min_cluster_size
+At first glance, it would seem that min_cluster_size

 should lie somewhere between 10 and 15, but…